 - Giving feedback

-Even if you are not in ecommerce, your website should help clients buy your products.
+Even if you are not in e-commerce, your website should help clients buy your products.

-The business website is also a good asset to improve task completion for your staff as well, particularly regards clients.
+The business website is also a good asset to improve task completion for your staff as well, particularly regarding clients.
 Particularly when it comes to support, your website can take the customer experience to a whole new level.

 You can easily facilitate this by adding instant communication like a chat window on there.
 Because your website can be online at all times, ensuring customer satisfaction doesn’t need to be put on hold for anything.
 Clients don’t need to wait in frustration, they can get the help they need as soon as they can.